 General Information and Leadership Responsibilities

-Council members shall be thoroughly knowledgeable of the ADAA Bylaws, Manual of Procedures, Policies, and the Strategic Plan.
+Council and Committee members shall be thoroughly knowledgeable of the ADAA Bylaws, Manual of Procedures, Policies, and the Strategic Plan.
 Each Council in concert with the President shall develop objectives and strategies to accomplish the goals of the Strategic Plan.

-No member of any Council may issue a public statement, in the name of that Council or in the name of the American Dental Assistants Association, unless the authority has been granted by the President, and the statement is clearly in accord with the policies of the Association.
+No member of any Council or committee may issue a public statement, in the name of that Council or in the name of the American Dental Assistants Association, unless the authority has been granted by the President, and the statement is clearly in accord with the policies of the Association.

 All Council Chairs/Vice-Chairs are responsible for initiating an annual review of Council responsibilities and related documents with the Council members and recommending changes as needed to the Manual of Procedures, the ADAA website, and the Strategic Plan.